Raspberry Cream Cheese Frosting

 Chocolate, vanilla, and lemon — this easy recipe is amazing on all flavors of cake or cupcakes, especially my vanilla cupcakes.
 It also works splendidly as a raspberry cream cheese filling for muffins and pastries

-Since we make this raspberry frosting with jam and other easy ingredients, you could even invite the kids in to help with this one.
-Nothing like a sweet treat to inspire young chefs!
+Since I make this raspberry frosting with jam and other easy ingredients, I even invite my kids in to help with this one.
+Nothing like a sweet treat to inspire my little young chefs!

 Ingredients required to prepare raspberry cream cheese frosting.